Skip to content Skip to navigation

 Engineering

-Term 1 ES3C8 Systems Modelling and Control 15 List B
+Term 1 ES3C8 Systems Modelling and Control 15 List A List B

 Warwick Business School

 Students wishing to take Business Studies options should preregister using the online module registration (OMR) in year two.
 If students wish to take an option for which they have not preregistered in year two they should register as early as possible directly with the Business School since occasionally the numbers of places on these modules s restricted.
-More information is available from Room SO.42, Social Studies building.
+More information is available from Room E0.23, WBS.
 If you start a Business Studies module and then give it up, you must formally deregister with the module secretary.
+Information for all WBS modules.

 Term Code Module CATS List